COVID-19 Safety Information

 Free Accessible E-text

-Bookshare has a wide catalog of hundreds of thousands of popular books available for download in a variety of accessible formats.
-It also offers apps and computer voices you may use to listen to Bookshare books.
-Contact the Disability Resources Office to get a free membership from Bookshare.
+Bookshare has a wide catalog of hundreds of thousands of popular books available for download directly into Capti Voice.
+Contact the Disability Resources Office to see if you are eligible for a free Bookshare membership.

 Public domain books (old books out of copyright) are available for free from Project Gutenberg, Amazon, and Google Books.
 These are often accessible through text-to-speech software.